-Cloud migrations are important elements of digital transformation for businesses.
+Cloud migration and cloud adoption are important elements of digital transformation for businesses.

 Despite optimistic expectations about the cloud eating up the world, there still are a lot of enterprise workloads that run on local, on premise server rooms or with hardware hosting companies.

 That was clearly visible in the survey Avenga did with CIOs.

 Admitting the pace of cloud computing transformation is slower than anticipated also means there’s time to prepare businesses better and choose the optimal paths and patterns, learning from the lessons that others experienced.